AIDocPrivy

 Resolution matters: Aim for at least 300 DPI when scanning.
 Lower resolutions make characters blurry, especially for small text.
 If you are photographing a document, get close enough that the text is clearly legible in the image.

 Lighting should be even: Avoid shadows, glare, and uneven lighting.
 Natural daylight or overhead fluorescent lighting works best.
 Phone flashlights create hotspots that wash out text.
+If you must photograph a document with a phone, try two different angles and use the one with less glare.

 Keep the document flat: Curved pages (from thick books), creased paper, and folded documents create distortion that makes character recognition harder.
 Flatten the document as much as possible before scanning or photographing.